Art and Design

 • To create sketch books to record their observations and use them to review and revisit ideas

-• To improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay]
+• To improve their mastery of art and design techniques, including drawing, painting and printing with a range of materials [for example, pencil, charcoal, paint, lino]

 • About great artists, architects and designers in history.